Popular Stories

 Are kookaburras friendly?

 Kookaburras are wild birds, and their behaviour towards humans can vary.
 In general, they are not considered fully domesticated or “friendly” in the way some pets are.
-However, they may become accustomed to humans, especially in urban or suburban areas where they encounter people regularly.
+However, they may become accustomed to humans, especially in urban or suburban areas where they regularly encounter people.

 Related stories